MartianInGreen/magma/README.md

 If you want to add additional Python or System packages (apt) for the Code Interpreter modify the respective files in the `codeapi` folder first.
 Only works when bulding image from source!

-> Note: The install script creates a python env, installs python packages, and builds (which can take several minutes) or downloads the codeapi docker image
+> Note: The install script creates a python env, installs python packages, and builds (which can take several minutes) or downloads the codeapi docker image.

-> The Docker image is quite large > 2 GB, this is due to the needed Python and NodeJS installation (~850 MB Download)
+> The Docker image is quite large > 2 GB, this is due to the needed Python and NodeJS installation (~850 MB Download from dockerhub).

 Run the install script:
 ```bash